itsamrit/DSA/Subarray/Readme.md

 eg:

-    Prefix sum of pos array is always monotonically increasing
+    Sum/Prefix sum of pos array is always monotonically increasing

-    To make prefix sum of neg array we use deque
+    To make sum /prefix sum of neg array we use deque

     We use stack for next greater element to store monotonically increasing element